DBOSlab/expowo/README.md

 The package’s major functions (`powoFam`, `powoGenera`, `powoSpecies`, `powoSpDist`, `megaGen`, and `topGen`) only require the name of the target family (or a vector with multiple family names).
-These major functions work with other minor functions (`getGenURI`, `getNumb`, and `getDist`), with auxiliary and defensive functions to mine the plant data.
-Respectively, `getGenURI` mines the URI for each genus, `getNumb` mines the total number of species within any genus, and `getDist` does a complete search for native and introduced country-level distribution for any genus and species.
-With this distribution, it is also possible to automatically generate global maps according to political country and botanical subdivision with the function `powoMap`.
-See the examples on how to use the **expowo**’s functions for mining basic information on the global plant diversity and distribution in the ‘Articles’ section in our [site](https://DBOSlab.github.io/expowo/).
+These major functions work with other minor functions (`getInfo` and `saveCSV`), with auxiliary and defensive functions to mine the plant data.
+Respectively, `getInfo` mines the taxonomic information of each genus, the total number of species within any genus, and does a complete search for native and introduced country-level distribution for any genus and species, while `saveCSV` fastly writes CSV files within the current date subfolder of a provided specific directory.
+With these extracted distributions, it is also possible to automatically generate global maps according to political country and botanical subdivision with the function `powoMap`.
+Additionally, if you want to plot new species discoveries within any genus after downloading the data using `powoSpecies`, it is also possible to do it automatically using `accGraph`.
+See the examples on how to use the **expowo**’s functions for mining and using data regarding the global plant diversity and distribution in the ‘Articles’ section in our
+[site](https://DBOSlab.github.io/expowo/).

 <img src="man/figures/expowo_pkg.png" alt="" width="500" />